 Alternatively, we can consider a perturbation bias that affects regulation by a repressor that is not targeted by an inducer, such as $\bar{R}_2$.
 In this case, setting $K_{32}/K_{12} = \alpha$ and all remaining coefficients (including $K_{12}$) to $K$, we obtain the equations

 The light purple and green curves in Fig.~\ref{fig:alphathreshchange}(B) and (C) indicate the change in thresholds as $\alpha$ rises and alters the regulatory bias of $\bar{R}_2$.
-Fig.~\ref{fig:alphathreshchange}(B) shows that the change in this threshold as $\alpha$ increases from $1$ (such that $\bar{R}_2$ has a stronger binding affinity for the promoter of the induced $\bar{R}_1$ than for $\bar{R}_3$) is comparable to the change observed in the system case described by Eqns.~\ref{eq:perturbAR1} -~\ref{eq:perturbAR3}.
+Fig.~\ref{fig:alphathreshchange}(B) shows that the change in this threshold as $\alpha$ increases from $1$, such that $\bar{R}_2$ has a stronger binding affinity for the promoter of the induced $\bar{R}_1$ than for $\bar{R}_3$, is comparable to the change observed in dark purple as described by Eqns.~\ref{eq:perturbAR1} -~\ref{eq:perturbAR3}.
 Decreasing $\alpha$ to favor stronger binding to the promoter for the non-induced $\bar{R}_3$, however, dampens the system's response to bias.
 The system denoted in light purple thus has a larger window of perturbation away from symmetry where the seven-fixed-point tristable regime is possible, with the window now favoring regulation of the non-induced over the induced repressor's expression.

 The light green curve in Fig.~\ref{fig:alphathreshchange}(C), on the other hand, indicates that perturbation bias aimed to affect regulation by the non-induced repressor $\bar{R}_2$ in fact has no effect on the threshold between tristability and bistability until $\alpha \gtrsim 1.45$.
-We conclude that, unlike the first case targeting the induced repressor, perturbations targeting a non-induced repressor only influence how complex the system's tristable dynamics can become.
+We conclude that, unlike the first instance targeting the induced repressor, perturbations targeting a non-induced repressor generally influence only how complex the system's tristable dynamics can become.